 Course Leader: Benet Spencer

 Our Fine Art Research Unit (FARU) runs fortnightly lectures which will give you a chance to hear artists talk about their work, and to engage in debates about contemporary art.
-Our recent speakers have included: Katrina Blannin, Alicia Paz, Juan Bolivar, Rebecca Fortnum, Danny Rolph, Claude Temin-Vergez, Hayley Newman, Günter Herbst, David Kefford, Alana Jelinek, Cally Spooner, Bernice Donszelmann, Ella McCartney, Matt Darbyshire, Lilah Fowler, and Phillip Allen.
-FARU is chaired by Dr David Ryan, Reader in Fine Art at Anglia Ruskin University.
+Recent speakers have included: Katrina Blannin, Alicia Paz, Juan Bolivar, Rebecca Fortnum, Danny Rolph, Claude Temin-Vergez, Hayley Newman, Günter Herbst, David Kefford, Alana Jelinek, Cally Spooner, Bernice Donszelmann, Ella McCartney, Matt Darbyshire, Lilah Fowler, and Phillip Allen.

 You’ll show your progress in a number of ways.
 On contextual modules you’ll produce essays or shorter written assignments, while on studio modules you’ll either submit portfolios of artwork, or install exhibitions.